-In modern world, Data and its information is a very essential part and various implementations are being made to store in different ways.
-Data are just collection of facts and figures or you can say data are values or set of values that is in particular format.
+In the modern world, Data and its information is an essential part, and various implementations are being made to store in different ways.
+Data are just a collection of facts and figures, or you can say data are values or a set of values that are in a particular format.
 A data item refers to a single set of values.
-Data items are then further categorized into sub items which are the group of items which are not are called plain elementary form of items.
-Let us take an example where the name of the student may be divided into three sub items namely: first name, middle name and last name.
-But the ID that is assigned to a student would normally be considered as a single item.
+Data items are then further categorized into sub-items, which are the group of items that are not being called a plain elementary form of items.
+Let us take an example where the name of the student may be divided into three sub-items, namely: first name, middle name, and last name.
+But the ID that is assigned to a student would typically be considered as a single item.

-In the example mentioned above such as ID, Age, Gender, First, Middle, Last, Street, Area etc are elementary data items, whereas (Name, Address) are group data items.
+In the example mentioned above, such as ID, Age, Gender, First, Middle, Last, Street, Area, etc. are elementary data items, whereas (Name, Address) is group data items.

 What is Data Structure?